 Starting from the nineteenth century we binged on fossil fuels that powered our exponential growth from left to right.

 Our energy consumption grew 30 times driven mostly by coal, oil, and natural gas.
 The population grew 8 times and the world GDP increased 100 times.
-Almost 80% of the energy we use today to support our living standards comes from fossil fuels.
+80%+ of the energy we use today to support our living standards comes from fossil fuels.

 Fossil fuels have a finite supply.
 Nature generated this resource over millions of years, and we are on track to deplete it in a few centuries.
-While there are ample reserves of fossil fuels, it’s not enough.
+While there are ample reserves of fossil fuels, it’s only a part of the equation.
 We need to be able to extract these resources efficiently so that the energy we spend on extraction, processing, and transportation is a small fraction of the energy we produce from them (the eROI is high).